 - The safety instructions.

 - See chapter "6.1.2 Safety instructions".

-- Protective devices.
+- The protective devices.

-- See chapter "4.4.8 Checking protective devices".
+- See chapter "4.5.8 Checking protective devices".

 - Qualification of transport personnel.

 See chapter "6.1.1 Qualification of personnel".

 This table lists the necessary qualification of the personnel related to "Transport and interim storage" of the machine.